 As I fancy myself as a bit of a burgeoning foodie, I was very keen to sample some of the finest Italian foods during my visit to Rome.
 But how do you know the difference between an authentic Italian food experience and a tourist trap?
 Luckily The Roman Guy Tours are here to guide you through Rome’s gastronomic delights with their Local Rome Food Tour in Trastevere.

 The Roman Guy is a fabulous Italy-wide brand, offering expertly led tours, awesome experiences and trip planning services across the country.
 The Roman Guy is made up of a team of travel-loving people from across the globe who have fallen in love with Rome and want to share their adoration for the eternal city with visitors.
-They have also just launched a sister company ‘The Paris Guy’, delivering top-notch tours in the city of lights, Paris.
+They have a sister company ‘The Paris Guy’, delivering top-notch tours in the city of lights, Paris.

 We were part of a small group led by the lovely Fiona, through Rome’s foodie neighbourhoods to taste some traditional Italian foods and learn more about Rome’s culture along the way.
 We began by being led into the back of an Italian deli, to taste some Italian cheeses including pecorino romano, mozzarella and Parmigiano-reggiano, which were sampled with a lovely glass of fizz as Fiona explained the various cheese making processes.
 I think I have waited almost my entire adult life to be backstage at an Italian deli discussing cheese and drinking prosecco, I have finally arrived darlings!